chainguard-dev/edu/content/open-source/build-tools/apko/faq.md

 ---

 ## Do I need to understand apko to use Chainguard Images?
-No. Chainguard built [apko](https://github.com/chainguard-dev/apko) as part of its open source tooling under the [Wolfi](/open-source/wolfi) operating system.
+No. Chainguard built [apko](https://github.com/chainguard-dev/apko) as part of its open source tooling around the [Wolfi](/open-source/wolfi) operating system.
 While you can check out the [project on GitHub](https://github.com/chainguard-dev/apko) and learn more, it's not a prerequisite for using or [working with Chainguard Images](/chainguard/chainguard-images/working-with-images).

-## How are melange packages defined?
+## How are apko images defined?
-melange apks are defined declaratively using a YAML file.
+apko images are defined declaratively using a YAML file.
+It was designed this way to facilitate reproducible builds - run apko twice, and you'll get the same output.

-## Are melange apks compatible with Alpine?
-Yes, melange apks are built to be compatible with apk-based systems including Alpine.
+## Does apko provide SBOMs?
+Yes, apko builds include high-quality SBOMs (software bills of materials) for all builds.
+This is a key feature of the tooling that Chainguard has developed to ensure that users can trust the software they are running.

+## Can I use apko images with Docker?
+Yes, images built with apko are fully OCI compliant and can be used with any container runtime that supports the OCI image format.

-## Can I mix Alpine and Wolfi package repositories to create my melange build environment?
+## Can I mix Wolfi and Alpine package repositories to create my apko build environment?
-No, it's not possible to mix Alpine apks with Wolfi apks.
-If you have unmet dependencies, you'll need to build those first as separate packages.
+No, it's not possible to mix Wolfi apks with Alpine apks.

-## Is it mandatory to sign packages with a melange key?
-Signing packages is not mandatory, but it is a recommended practice that is enforced by some systems.
-Signing packages allows users and automated systems to verify that the package they downloaded was built by the same person who signed it, and that it hasn't been tampered with.

-## Can I create custom pipelines and embed them into my main pipeline?
-Although melange supports inclusion of sub-pipelines, this feature currently only supports the built-in pipelines (such as `make`, `split` and others) that can be found at the [pkg/build/pipelines](https://github.com/chainguard-dev/melange/tree/main/pkg/build/pipelines) directory on the main project repository.
-The ability to embed custom pipelines is on the roadmap, but it's not a priority at the moment.
+## Can I execute arbitrary commands in apko builds such as in RUN steps in Dockerfiles?
+No, you can't execute arbitrary commands in apko builds. apko provides directives for creating users and setting up directories and permissions, but any additional steps necessary at build time, such as the installation of packages and execution of shell commands, must be defined in apk packages that should be included in the list of build dependencies.
+This is an implementation feature to allow for reproducible builds and high-quality SBOMs.